How to Learn Linux Step by Step: A guide for beginners

 - Building Fun Little Shell Scripts

 Reproduced by accomplished Linux professionals Christine Bresnahan and Richard Blum, Linux Command Line and Shell Scripting Bible, 4th Edition guides readers on the fundamentals and advanced topics essential for a thorough understanding of shell scripting in Linux.
 In addition, the book is loaded with real-world examples and functional scripts, helping readers drive the challenging Linux environment with security and convenience.
-So, this book very recommends who needs to achieve advanced level.
+So, this book very recommends who needs to achieve an advanced level.

 How to Learn Linux Step by Step: Online Courses